qtranslate/qtranslate-xt/readme.txt

 ## Changelog ##

+### 3.4.6.7 ###
+* Fix: for `/wp-login/` and `/login/`.
+Thanks to [extremecarver](http://qtranslate-x.com/support/index.php?action=profile;u=373).
+* Fix: unexpected menu behaviour for empty menu label when option "Hide Content which is not available for the selected language" is on: [WP Topic](https://wordpress.org/support/topic/menu-visible-despite-empty-label).

 ### 3.4.6.6 ###
 * Fix: WP45, '/wp-admin/nav-menus.php': title of newly added menu item kept one language only.
-* Fix: WP45, '/wp-admin/nav-menus.php': double quotation mark in menu label.
+* Fix: WP45, '/wp-admin/nav-menus.php': double-quotation mark in menu label.

 ### 3.4.6.5 ###
 * Improvement: Option 'Show language names in "Camel Case"' has been added on Settings/Languages page `/wp-admin/options-general.php?page=qtranslate-x#general` in order to handle absence of function `mb_convert_case`, as PHP module `mbstring` may not be installed by default: [WP Topic](https://wordpress.org/support/topic/qtranslate_utilsphp-on-line-504).